antipoachingmap/hackerparadise/antipoachingbackend/README.md

 ### SMS functionality

+Currently the system is setup so that an SMS to number +34920050065 with format: "17.8333, 31.0500 , 3 Rhinos, Horns Removed" will pipe into the database as a dirty PoachingReport model with the folowing fields populated: lat, long, victim count, species and description

 The twilio api is integrated into this app to allow units in the field to text a phone number with a report.
 To set this up, you need to purchase a twilio phone number and set the webhook.

 The endpoint to set in twilio is ` /twilio/sms `.
 So when you deploy to heroku, you set the webhook to something like: `http://glacial-ocean-2318.herokuapp.com/twilio/sms`